-This line of work involves four main foci: 1) children’s ability to use language to build representations about objects and update existing representations 2) the role of language in shaping children’s logical reasoning and inference, 3) children’s understanding of common ground and conversational principles, 4) children’s use of verbal testimony and understanding of informants’ reliability.
+This line of work involves two current foci: 1) children’s ability to use language to build representations about objects and update existing representations 2) the role of language in shaping children’s logical reasoning and inference.
 We study these topics using a variety of off-line (e.g., forced choice paradigms, elicited production) and on-line methodologies (e.g., non-invasive eye-tracking technology).

 Relevant Publications